cziqin/Automated_Stepsizes/README.md

    - `--batch_size`: sets the batch size for training.
    - `--dataset`: specifies the dataset to be used for training.
 The default option is 'cifar10'.

-2. To execute Algorithm 3 with a desired number of asynchronous-parallel-update iterations $Q$ (e.g., $Q=10$), you can run the following command:
+2. To execute Algorithm 3 with a desired number of asynchronous-parallel-update iterations Q (e.g., Q=10), you can run the following command:
    ```shell
    python main.py --test_num 0 --epochs 70 --batch_size 128 --dataset 'cifar10' --const_q 10
    ```
-3. To specify the print interval (e.g., printing the training loss, test accuracy, and average stepsize every $10$ iterations), you can run the following command:
+3. To specify the print interval (e.g., printing the training loss, test accuracy, and average stepsize every 10 iterations), you can run the following command:
    ```shell
    python main.py --test_num 0 --epochs 70 --batch_size 128 --dataset 'cifar10' --interval 10
    ```